 Plugging too many appliances, devices, and electronics into one outlet or circuit can easily overload it.
 The cumulative electricity demand exceeds the circuit’s capacity.
 This results in overheating at multiple outlets and connections, which can melt plastic and generate sparks.

-Sometimes, the outlet itself is damaged, defective, or improperly installed, creating a fire hazard.
-Issues like loose outlet screws, incorrect wire gauge, poor connections, or cracked plastic can lead to overheating and arcing problems.
-Other potential wiring issues like crossed wires, conductor damage, or missing ground wires may also cause sparking.
+At times, the outlet may be damaged, faulty, or improperly installed, creating a fire risk.
+Problems such as loose screws, incorrect wire gauges, poor connections, or cracked plastic can lead to overheating.
+Additionally, issues like crossed wires, conductor damage, or missing ground wires might also cause sparking.

 A hot or sparking electrical outlet exhibits some clear warning signs that alert you to this dangerous issue.
 The first and most obvious sign is an outlet that is physically hot or warm to the touch.